 The saint himself preserved in a glass fronted casket

-The main altar with modern lectern in front
+The main altar with modern lectern in frontside altar one of several

 Looking up to the dome